|Type||Bullet DS38 charter special|

 |Licence||MCA 60 Miles|

-Due to the changes in GDPR I am reworking my email trip and news information, if you would like to receive emails regarding spaces on trips or latest catch reports please email me and you will join the group.
+Due to the changes in GDPR I am reworking my email groups and news information, if you would like to receive emails regarding spaces on trips or latest catch reports please email me and you will join the group.

 Mistress Linda is available for angling from the 1st time budding angler to the most competitive,